pippim/pippim.github.io/_posts/2018/2018-04-01-Change-2-or-more-LibreOffice-documents-to-have-the-exact-same-styling^formatting.md

 - else if font size is 18 set to 22
 - else set font size to 12

-The macro will save document and exit Libreoffice Writer.
+The macro will save document and exit LibreOffice Writer.

-### Turn off Dialog
+### Turn Off Dialog

 Do a file save and this dialog comes up: